Living but exercising with cancer

 Many people who do yoga regularly have also found that it quickly lifts their mood so that they feel better and less depressed throughout the day.
 Research has also shown that doing yoga regularly can lower stress hormones that can disrupt the balance of your health and wellbeing of your life.

-Performing exercises vigorous
+Performing exercises vigorously

 Intense and more advanced exercises are ideal for individuals who are looking to strengthen bones, muscles and internal organs.
 An example of an advanced exercise would be aerobics or anything that really gets your heart pumping and your skin sweating.